apostrophecms/docs/docs/guide/batch-operations.md

 # Custom batch operations

-Apostrophe piece type modules have access to a batch operation system in the user interface.
-This allows editors to take an action, such as archiving, on many pieces at once.
-By default, all piece types have batch operation UI for archiving pieces and restoring pieces from the archive, for example.
+Apostrophe page and piece type modules both have access to a batch operation system in the user interface.
+This allows editors to take an action, such as archiving, on many documents at once.
+By default, all page and piece types have batch operation UI for archiving pieces and restoring pieces from the archive, for example.

 ![An article piece manager modal with arrow pointing at the archive button at top left](/images/archive-button.png)

 We can add additional custom batch operations using [the provided module API](/reference/module-api/module-overview.md#batchoperations).
-Let's look at how we would add a batch operation that resets piece field values to the configured defaults.
+Let's first look at how we would add a batch operation that resets piece field values to the configured defaults.
 This involves two major steps:

 1. Configuring the batch operation itself
 2. Adding the API route that powers the batch operation